ManishaAshokVaidya/ManishaAshokVaidya/README.md

 - 👋 Hi, I’m @ManishaAshokVaidya
 - 👀 I’m interested in Web development, java developer, Machine learning and artificial intelligence , Data science and analytics.
-- 🌱 I’m currently learning JavaFullstack course.
+- 🌱 I’m currently learning DataScience course and JavaFullstack course .
 - 💞️ I’m looking to collaborate on Collaboration is key to growth and innovation.
 I'm actively seeking opportunities to collaborate on exciting projects, contribute to open-source software, and engage in meaningful discussions with fellow developers.
 - 📫 How to reach me
 Email: manisha.vaidya5193@gmail.com